kyma-project/kyma/docs/kyma/docs/030-inst-local-installation-from-release.md

 http://192.168.64.44:30000
 ```

+## Enable Horizontal Pod Autoscaler (HPA)

+By default, the Horizontal Pod Autoscaler is not enabled in your local Kyma installation, so you need to enable it manually.

+Kyma uses the autoscaling/v1 stable version, which only provides support for CPU autoscaling.
+Once enabled, HPA automatically scales the number of lambda function Pods based on observed CPU utilization.

+>**NOTE:** The autoscaling/v1 version does not support custom metrics.
+To use such metrics, you need the autoscaling/v2beta2 version.

+To enable Horizontal Pod Autoscaler, follow these steps:

+1. Enable the metrics server for resource metrics by running the following command:
+    ```
+    $ minikube addons enable metrics-server
+    ```

+2. Verify if the metrics server is active by checking the list of addons:
+    ```
+    $ minikube addons list
+    ```

 ## Troubleshooting

 If the installer does not respond as expected, check the installation status using the `is-installed.sh` script with the `--verbose` flag added.
 Run: